 Early that morning, Rhonda and her team were at Compaq Computer headquarters in Houston, about to sign their big deal.
-On TV monitors, they watched live images of the World Center Twin Towers falling.
+On TV monitors, they watched live images of the World Trade Center Twin Towers falling.
 Tragedy had struck.
 Everything stopped.
 Both deals were dead.
-With U.S. airspace shut down and flights grounded, Abrams and her team were stuck in Houston.
+With U.S. airspace shut down and flights grounded, Rhonda and her team were stuck in Houston.
 Sitting in their hotel room, they realized their company had come to an end.

-With some rough calculations scribbled out in that hotel room—and a fierce sense of loyalty—Abrams realized that for one year, based on the side business of publishing her book, Successful Business Plan: Secrets & Strategies (she had bought back the rights from her publisher two years before), she could keep two key employees on the payroll for a year.
+With some rough calculations scribbled out in that hotel room—and a fierce sense of loyalty—Rhonda realized that for one year, based on the side business of publishing her book, Successful Business Plan: Secrets & Strategies (she had bought back the rights from her publisher two years before), she could keep two key employees on the payroll for a year.